flathub/com.dosbox_x.DOSBox-X/README.md

   as some (like ``/usr``) have special restrictions.
 For instance, to allow access to ``/run/media`` where USB devices are typically mounted, run the following command:
     - ``flatpak override --filesystem=/run/media com.dosbox_x.DOSBox-X``
-- Likewise there is no way to access system installed MIDI soundfonts under ``/usr``.
+- Likewise, there is no way to access system installed MIDI soundfonts under ``/usr``.
   If you want to use such soundfonts, copy them into your home directory and specify the location in your DOSBox-X config file.
 - There is support for NE2000 network adapter emulation using the libslirp backend.
 The libpcap backend is not supported due to Flatpak sandbox security restrictions, as it requires low-level device access.
 - On Wayland, DOSBox-X will by default run via XWayland.
-This is because there are unresolved issues with running in fullscreen mode.
-See [Issue 1959](https://github.com/joncampbell123/dosbox-x/issues/1959)
+This is because there are some issues with running in fullscreen mode which should be fixed in the next SDL2 release.
 - There is no support for 3dfx Glide pass-through (Hardware 3dfx Voodoo emulation does work, but is very slow).
 This is being blocked by issue: [Glide SDL2 segfault](https://github.com/joncampbell123/dosbox-x/issues/2126).
 - The SDL2 libraries against which DOSBox-X is built are provided by flatpak.
 This build only supports PulseAudio and dummy sound options, and likewise only supports X11, Wayland and dummy video options.
   - You will need a working PulseAudio (or PipeWire) setup on the host, or DOSBox-X will not start.
 If you don't care for audio, you can use the dummy SDL audio driver once you installed the flatpak by running: